Skip to navigation Skip to content

 1. Dust the Christmas tree every week

-Artificial Christmas trees are not only cost-effective but also require less maintenance than a real one.
-There’s no watering to be done, or needles to be hoovered on the daily, but did you know that your artificial tree still needs regular cleaning?
+Artificial Christmas trees are a cost effective solution you can enjoy year after year, and generally require less maintenance than a real tree.
+There’s no watering to be done, or needles to be hoovered on the daily, but did you know that your artificial tree still needs a regular clean?

 If your tree requires a deeper clean, you can gently wash it with a solution of washing up liquid and water.
 Simply soak a clean cloth in the soapy water, wring out any excess water, and gently wipe down the branches from top to bottom.
 Make sure your tree is unplugged if it has built-in lights!